sal-camacho/network-security/os-hardening-techniques.md

 ---

 ## OS Hardening Techniques — Security Incident Report
+This incident report was completed as part of the Google Cybersecurity Certificate.
+It analyzes a real-world scenario involving a compromised website and illustrates how application-layer protocols like DNS and HTTP were exploited.
+The report focuses on OS hardening techniques—such as strong password policies and sandboxed testing environments—to respond to and prevent brute force attacks that target administrative credentials.

 ## My Contributions

 #### Section 1: Identify the Network Protocol Involved in the Incident